leops/hammerjs/README.md

 files.
 It uses my vmf parser, and three.js.
 To load a map, simply drag the vmf file in the viewport.

-For the moment it only support rectangular brushes.
-This is because it doesn't do any plane intersection calculation, I just generate a quad from the 3 points of the plane instead.
-But who uses the clipping tool anyway ?
+It should be able to display correctly a basic map, however it doesn't handle oblique planes very well (the plane intersection calculation tends to generate too many vertices).

-I does support displacements, but with the same limitations as brushes.
+Displacements are supported, but with the same limitations as brushes (and the orientation is sometime wrong for horizontal ones).

 It should display the elements in wireframe with the same color as Hammer (using the editor.color property), but if a color isn't found it will use a